yaodong/digital-garden/_posts/2024-09-09-how-to-configure-kamal-deployment-with-cloudflare-origin-certificates-and-traefik.md

       keyFile: /var/local/certs/example.com.key
 ```

+In the configuration file, simply list the certificate and key files.
+There's no need to specify which domain names correspond to which certificates.
+Traefik automatically matches certificates to domain names using the SNI (Server Name Indication) header from incoming requests.

 Then, use labels to tell Traefik to use the configuration in `dynamic.yml`.
-The complete Traefik configuration should look like this:
+The updated Traefik configuration should look like this:

 ```yaml
 traefik: